 Rights and Notification

 - Practitioners shall have the right, upon written request, to review their credentialing file except for information that is privileged or protected from such disclosure and to submit corrective statements with respect to the initial application.
-South Country Health Alliance or its TPA will place the corrective statement in the practitioner's credentialing file, but this does not require South Country Health Alliance or its TPA to alter or delete any information contained in the file.
+South Country Health Alliance or its Third Party Administrator (TPA) will place the corrective statement in the practitioner's credentialing file, but this does not require South Country Health Alliance or its TPA to alter or delete any information contained in the file.

 - Practitioners shall be informed of any information discrepancies and shall have the opportunity to correct erroneous information gathered during the credentialing